Song Ui-young

-Song Ui-young (born 8 November 1993) is a professional footballer who plays primarily as an attacking-midfielder for Singapore Premier League club Lion City Sailors.
+Song Ui-young (born 8 November 1993) is a professional footballer who plays as a midfielder for Singapore Premier League club Lion City Sailors.
 Born in South Korea, he plays for the Singapore national team.
-Mainly an attacking-midfielder, Song is also capable of playing as a central-midfielder, winger, striker or as a defensive-midfielder occasionally.

-Arguably one of the most accomplished midfielders in the Singapore Premier League, he is known for his pace, dribbling, high work rate and superb technical abilities.
-He moved to Singapore in 2011 to join Home United – now known as the Lion City Sailors.
-He has established himself as one of the best midfielders in Southeast Asia.
+As a midfielder who has played in the Singapore Premier League, he is noted for his pace, dribbling ability, work rate, and technical skills.
+He moved to Singapore in 2011 to join Home United, now known as Lion City Sailors.
+Song has been regarded as one of the leading midfielders in the league and in Southeast Asia.

 Early life

 Song was born in Incheon, South Korea and spent most of his childhood between school and football.
 Song was known as a quiet child during his schooling days, but stood out for his footballing skills and passion for the sport.
 He was scouted in his final year of elementary school to join Cheong Wang Middle School, a school renowned for its footballing programme.
 Song also moved to the dormitory as the school premises were situated in the Gyeonggi-do province, away from Incheon where he lived.